8LuLzSeC8/SQL-analysis-basic/README.md

 FROM retail_sales
 GROUP by shift;
 ```
-The evening shift has the highest number of transactions made across two years of 1062.
+The evening shift has the highest number of transactions made across two years with 1062 transactions.

 ## Findings